Moutasim02/browser_home_dashboard_with_react/README.md

 **Date: 27/08/2023**
 - Fixed Quick links with fixed 7 links as my bookmark, I know I should have done the custom links feature but I decided to make it easier
+- Fixed responsiveness for different screens like mobile devices
+- Changed the color of titles background
+- Refactored the CSS file for reduced cluttering and higher re-usability

 **Date: 24/08/2023**
 - Added automatic news to the feeds using NewsAPI